bonitasoft/bonita-doc/md/customize-living-application-layout.md

-# Customize the existing living application Layout
+# Customize living application layout

-Has it is explained in the [layouts](layouts.md) documentation, it is possible to customize the existing application layout using the UI designer.
+Has it is explained in the [layouts](layouts.md) documentation, it is possible to customize the existing application layout using the UI Designer.

 For example, you could: